-The topic of the hackathon - innovations for Vilnius city, how to make the city more clean, healthy, agile and smarter.
+Topic of the hackathon - innovations for Vilnius city, how to make city more clean, healthy, agile and smarter.
 Ideas can be proposed by the participants or chosen from the suggested challenges.
 Challenges are created together with Vilnius city municipality.

 Figure 2.
 Hack4Vilnius event, part II